 3. Customer Reviews and Testimonials

 Social proof is an inevitable part of every landing page.
 You can use anchor tags to bring the users to this section and build their trust in your products.
 Eventually, it will encourage them to convert.
 Anchor tags can also be used to direct the readers to the case studies section to reinforce confidence in their minds.
+Moreover, there are various landing page design services that can help you strategically include relevant customer reviews and testimonials in your landing pages.

 4. Lead Capture Forms